CassandraMaldonado/a2a_multiagent_hedge_fund/README.md

 A unified **Agent State** object that:

 - Stores all intermediate and final outputs.
-- Ensures agents read/write consistently typed values
+- Ensures agents read/write consistently typed values.
 - Serves as the communication backbone across all agents

 This enables plug-and-play modularity where each agent is independent but coordinated.